abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

 **Summary**: Define dependencies in `<dependencyManagement>` section in the parent module.
 Point to parent pom in child/project and add dependency to `<dependencies>` section without version, the version will be taken from the parent.

-A `<parent>` (more precisely `<dependencyManagement>`) is like only a "declaration" of dependencies, we have to "actually include" them by adding in `<dependencies>` in child POM in a project and their `<version>` is inherited from the parent or we can override it by explicitly specifying it in the child POM.
+A `<parent>` (more precisely `<dependencyManagement>`) is like only a "declaration" of dependencies, we have to "actually include" them by adding in `<dependencies>` section in child POM in a project and their version is inherited from the parent.
+We can override version in child POM by explicitly specifying `<version>` tag in the `<dependency>` in child POM.

+We often put `<dependencyManagement>` section and add its dependencies in the `<dependencies>` of the same POM, not much useful but cleaner.

 ### Multi-Module Maven Project
 Multiple modules inside a single project, each having a different project inside it.
 All having the same `<groupID>`.